sudheerapte/popcornserver/doc/index.rst

 from the application or the web rendering might make something impossible to do.
 You will have to work around that.

-If you are a programmer, Popcorn can free you from GUI concerns entirely.
+If you are a **programmer**, Popcorn can free you from GUI concerns entirely.
 All the web UI assets--- HTML, images, CSS, SVG, etc.--- are created by the UX designer.
-Popcorn provides a simple, unambiguous way for you to communicate to the UX designer the UI states of the application.
+Popcorn provides a simple, unambiguous way for you to communicate to the UX designer the UI state of the application.
 You do not need to write any Javascript.

 And finally, the Popcorn server is easy to integrate with applications